life-efficient/High-Output-Education/README.md

   - Given someone's background, a particular application might make more sense than another
 - Use simple language.
 Empathise with the current knowledge of the class.
 - Don’t rush
+- Use slides sparingly
+  - useful when you have a good visual way to show something
+  - don't waste time putting the same text you are going to say into a slide
+- For teaching tools, rather than theory, demos are more powerful than just showing examples that you prepared earlier
+  - showing some pre-prapared doesn't teach people the iterative nature of getting to that result

 ### Practice
 - Practice, lots!